 The Library will attempt to borrow any media.
 However, most libraries do not loan the following materials: rare items, reference materials, bestsellers, video or other audiovisual materials.
 When available, Staff will supply contact information from other sources on non-book media (microfilm, etc).

 Patrons must complete an interlibrary loan request form.
-Information on the request form must include full bibliographic information that includes author, title, publication date, publisher and ISBN.
+Information on the request form must include full bibliographic information that includes author, title, publication date, publisher and international standard book number (ISBN).
 Periodical articles must contain complete citation information, including author, title, periodical source, date and/or volume number and page numbers.
 The patron must include a current daytime telephone number.
 Patrons may request materials in-person, over the telephone or email, but a signed interlibrary loan form must be turned in at the library before requests are submitted.

 The Colusa County Library submits interlibrary loan requests as quickly as possible.
 The delivery of the requested material is contingent upon how quickly the lending library processes the order and ships the material.
-A rule of thumb for the receipt of the requested material is 7-10 business days.
+A rule of thumb for the receipt of the requested material is 7 to 10 business days.

 Lending libraries set their own loan periods and restrictions (such as renewals, in-library usage, etc.).
 Failure to return interlibrary loan items on time or to pick up items within three days of notification of arrival may result in the suspension of interlibrary loan services.